brainiak/brainiak/CONTRIBUTING.rst

 (https://help.github.com/categories/collaborating-on-projects-using-pull-requests/)
 to make improvements to the repository.
 Please see the linked documentation for information about how to create your own fork of the project, and generate pull requests to submit your code for inclusion in the project.
+All pull requests will be automatically tested with ``run-checks.sh`` and ``run-tests.sh``, described below, so make sure you run them yourself before submitting your code.
+Furthermore, the HTML documentation will be built, so make sure you can build it yourself.

 Supported Configurations
 ========================